EmotionCognitionLab/pacedb-csf/server/reminders/README.md

 This directory contains the files for the AWS lambda function that sends daily reminders via either email or SMS (depending on the participant) to study participants.

 # Setup
 If you're working with a fresh checkout you'll need to do `npm install` in order to get the necessary dependencies.
-See "Deployment" below for details on the shipping implications.

 If you don't already have them, you'll also want to install moto (`pip install moto[server]`) and local dynamodb - see "Local Testing" below.